Domains By Proxy FAQ

 If you have private registration through Domains By Proxy®, see Setting Email Forwarding Preferences for Domain Names with Privacy to set up email forwarding in your account.

 If you cannot configure email forwarding, or you are unable to verify using this method, you must submit a Verified Legal Opinion or a CPA letter indicating your exclusive right to use the domain name on the Internet.
-See What is a Verified Legal Opinion or CPA Document? for more information.
+See Requesting a Premium Extended Validation SSL Certificate for more information.

 You might also need to perform a practical demonstration, such as modifying the domain's zone file or creating a Web page with a designated code.